aisepucrio/ml4smells-core/README.md

 This section provides an overview of the files used in this study, as well as instructions on how to use them effectively.
 The repository is organized into different folders containing datasets, scripts for code extraction and analysis, trained machine learning models, and supporting resources for the execution of the described experiments.

 Each subsection explains the purpose of the files, how they contribute to the workflow, and provides step-by-step guidance on how to run the scripts or use the data.
-Whether you are exploring the dataset, replicating model training, performing code extraction, or analyzing the results related to explainability, the instructions provided here will help you understand and use each component of the repository. `docs/experiments/study_processes.md`
+Whether you are exploring the dataset, replicating model training, performing code extraction, or analyzing the results related to explainability, the instructions provided here will help you understand and use each component of the [repository](docs/experiments/study_processes.md).